 Objective.
 One sentence.
 What does success look like for this piece?

 Where it lives.
 Website hero?
 LinkedIn?
 Paid social?
 A trade show loop?
-This changes aspect ratios, length, pacing, even whether you need captions baked in.
+This changes aspect ratios, length, pacing, whether you need captions baked in.
 Distribution decisions are production decisions.

 Who's giving feedback.
 This is where projects go sideways.
 If your CEO is going to want changes, loop them in at the brief stage.
 Not after the edit is locked.
 Please.